-David Plesh teaches drums and percussion in the San Fernando Valley and surrounding areas.
+David Plesh teaches drums and percussion and piano in the San Fernando Valley and surrounding areas.
 He has been teaching music privately and in schools since 2000.
 Born and raised in Los Angeles, his musical journey began with the study of piano at age 5 and was accompanied by voice training and acting lessons throughout grade school.

 After transitioning to drums and percussion in high school David went on to study at Pasadena City College and UCLA while simultaneously receiving instruction from multiple private teachers.